How to retrieve short-term credentials for CLI use with AWS IAM Identity Center

 $ export AWS_ACCESS_KEY_ID=“ASIAJWOHLDZASDEXAMPLE"

 7. Optionally, you can verify that the credentials are set up correctly by running the “

 8. Now you can run any applicable AWS CLI commands (based on the permission set granted to you by your administrator).
 In the following example, I list instances in my AWS account.

-In this post, in order to manage services using the AWS CLI, I’ve showed you how to use your existing corporate username and password to get temporary credentials from AWS SSO.
-If you have questions, please start a new thread in the AWS SSO Forum.
+In this post, in order to manage services using the AWS CLI, I’ve showed you how to use your existing corporate username and password to get temporary credentials from AWS IAM Identity Center.
+If you have questions, please start a new thread in the AWS IAM Identity Center Forum.

 – Anand Murugesan